Amanda Young: Saw

-Amanda's first appearance was as a minor character in the 2004 film Saw.
-She was the only known survivor of the Jigsaw Killer (John Kramer), a man who abducts people he sees as unappreciative of their lives and forces them into death traps.
-Her trap is depicted in a flashback while it is described to police and Dr. Lawrence Gordon: she wakes up with a device attached to her head set to wrench her jaws apart; the device is described as a "reverse bear trap".
-The key is in the stomach of her "dead cellmate", who has actually been heavily sedated; she nevertheless kills him and frees herself moments before the device springs open.
+Amanda first appeared as a supporting character in the 2004 film Saw.
+She was the only known survivor of the Jigsaw Killer (portrayed by Tobin Bell), a man who abducts people he deems unappreciative of their lives and forces them into death traps.
+Amanda was targeted by Jigsaw because of her past as a drug addict.

+Her trap is shown in flashback as it is described to the police and Dr. Lawrence Gordon (portrayed by Cary Elwes) as Dr. Gordon was initially a prime suspect in the case of her trap.

+In Amanda's trap, she wakes up with a device attached to her head that is set to rip her jaws apart; the device is described as a "reverse bear trap".
+The key to unlocking the trap is in the body of her "dead" cellmate, Donnie Greco, who is someone Amanda recognizes from the Homeward Bound Clinic, which is where Amanda stayed to recover from her drug addiction.
+Amanda prepares to cut Greco for the key, only to find that he is not dead, but heavily sedated.
+Nevertheless, she uses a scalpel to stab him to death and searches his stomach for the key.
+Amanda finds the key with only seconds left before the trap would have activated.

-Detective David Tapp comments that Amanda was targeted by Jigsaw for that game because she was a drug addict.
-At the end of the scene, she remarks that Jigsaw helped her.
+Billy the Puppet enters the room with Amanda shortly after she removes the trap, congratulating her on her survival and explaining that she now knows how to appreciate life.